 - Work on her first sci-fi novel, Binary.
 This was a fictionalisation of her time with the Starjammers.

 - Consult for Dr. Peter Corbeau, an old ally of Professor X and the X-Men.
 Corbeau headed Starcore, a United Nations orbital lab.
-Starcore was also Earth’s main early warning stations about outer space threats.
+Starcore was also Earth’s main early warning station about outer space threats.

 Ms. Danvers apparently held a formal rank with Starcore, allowing her to issue certain orders with UN-wide authority.